 Then there’s All Saints’ Day on November 1, but November is more about St Martin’s Day on November 11.

-When is the Best Season to Travel Portugal?
+When is the Best Season to Travel to Portugal?

-High season (June-September): Like most places in Europe, Portugal’s high season runs from June to mid September.
-This is when you will find the best sunny weather as noted above, but also crowds, especially in the popular places.
-Days are longer, the weather is HOT, so you’ll want to be close to a pool or ocean.
+Like most European places, Portugal’s high season runs from June to mid-September.
+This is when you will find the best sunny weather, as noted above, and crowds, especially in popular places.
+Days are longer, and the weather is HOT, so you’ll want to be close to a pool or ocean.
 Hotel and car rental prices are at their highest, so make sure to do some price comparison before you rent a car in Portugal.

 When is the Cheapest Time to Visit Portugal?

 The cheapest time to visit Portugal is in the low season.
-That would be from November to April when the weather is cooler and sun is more sporadic than in the summer.
-The weather is still great and in early November and April even the beaches and water will be comfortable enough for swimming.
+That would be from November to April, when the weather is cooler, and the sun is more sporadic than in the summer.
+The weather is still great, and in early November and April, even the beaches and water will be comfortable enough for swimming.

 Best Time to Visit Portugal for Honeymoon?

-The best time to visit Portugal for a honeymoon is May, June, and September and October.
+The best time to visit Portugal for a honeymoon is in May, June, September, and October.
 Spring and Autumn are warm, but not too warm, so it’s great for couples who want to do outdoor activities.
 It’s also not too busy!

 Best Time to Visit Portugal for Nightlife?

 Cities like Lisbon and Lagos are popular party places in the summer.
-During the summer the clubs on these places bring in world class DJ’s and party the whole night away.
-If you are going to Portugal to party you will want to visit between June and early September.
+During the summer, the clubs in these places bring in world-class DJs and party the whole night away.
+If you are going to Portugal for a party you will want to visit between June and early September.